 Undisclosed unusual and misleading use of statistical methods

-- DCSD’s decision of 18 December 2013 relating to shortcomings of the methodology description, etc. (case no. 2): Essential information on the test subjects was not included in the methodology section due to an error during the editing process.
-There was a serious breach of good scientific practice which DCSD, however, did not consider as an act of gross negligence and therefore that this was not a case of scientific dishonesty.
+- DCSD ruling of 18 December 2013 relating to deficiencies in the methodology description, etc. (case no. 2): Essential information on the test subjects was not included in the methodology section due to an error in the editing process.
+This was a serious breach of good scientific practice which DCSD, however, did not consider an act of gross negligence, and therefore found that this was not a case of scientific dishonesty.